nav-8288/NSF-Blockchain-Project/README.md

 ## Data Collection

-The project will collect Ethereum mainnet transaction data from sources such as Etherscan.
+The project will collect Ethereum mainnet transaction data from Etherscan.

 The data may include: